Below is a listing of aid opportunities available to full-time freshmen.

 Federal Work Study and Campus Employment

-Preference for campus employment is given to early applicants based on need.
+Preference for federal work study is given to students who file the FAFSA prior to July 1, and is based on need.
 Earnings are based upon hours worked, up to $2,000 per year.
 Click here for more information.

 Clarke Payment Plans

 Clarke's Student Accounts Office offers several payment plan options.
 Payment plans begin August 10 for fall and January 10 for spring.
 Payment plans can be accessed through your MyInfo.
 The costs of books, supplies and individual expenses are not part of the payment plans.
 For further information click here.

 Additional assistance may be available to Veterans, Dependents of Veterans, and students in need of special support.
 Click here to learn more.